albertbayazidi/Wireless_3D_needle_-visualization/README.md

 ## Usage
 1. Connecting everything according to the diagrams.
-2. Calibrate both devices using the calibration code.
+2. Calibrate the device using the calibration code.
 3. Get MAC address of receiver.
 4. Upload receiver code to receiver and sender to sender.